christiankevintraore/Regression-and-Classification-Model-Selection-Beginners-Playbook/README.md

 Also notice that the datasets, for test purpose, were took from the provided resources of this course.

 ## Main upcoming features

+* Next merge into 'master' branch, all the updates are in 'Data_Preprocessing_Implementation' branch.
+I'm writing the wiki :
-* Correcting of the usage of Confusion Matrix for Classification synthesis table (The codes are in 'Data_Preprocessing_Implementation' branche, writing the wiki).
+1. Correcting of the usage of Confusion Matrix for Classification synthesis table.
-* Direct data manipulation and exportation through input parameters (The codes are in 'Data_Preprocessing_Implementation' branche, writing the wiki).
+2. Direct data manipulation and exportation through input parameters.
-* Data preprocessing : handling missing data and categorical features encoding through several predefined algorithms (The codes are in 'Data_Preprocessing_Implementation' branche, writing the wiki).
+3. Data preprocessing : handling missing data and categorical features encoding through several predefined algorithms.

 * Automatic tuning of Regressors and Classifiers input parameters to find the best accuracy scores (next big push on April or May).

 ## Dataset Template